 When viewing the elements of the new logo together, a heart shape becomes obvious, indicating the care and love of SJCC for the community.
 The heart becomes visible across much of the client’s collateral, letting a wider audience know that SJCC at its essence is a care organisation.

-Collateral involved with the rebrand included new signage for buildings and vehicles, marketing and advertising, websites, stationary, social media and uniforms.
+Collateral involved with the rebrand included new signage for buildings and vehicles, marketing and advertising, websites, stationary and uniforms.